What is the market really?

-What happens when the market no longer regulates?
+What happens when the market no longer regulates after the money is abolished?

 The market regulates even without money.
 Of course there is still demand and supply.
 The regulation that is now carried out by the free market with all its disadvantages such as overproduction or the creation of artificial bottlenecks is taken over by today’s communication options.
 Some economists say that money is a market communication tool, a very outdated view.
 There are much better means of communication today.
 What is now being striven for with Industry 4.0 in order to make large competing companies more competitive will then be used for general communication with one another and to ensure the prosperity of all people.
 You no longer have to look for the cheapest provider, but rather the providers that consumers choose.